 Catawba Brewing Co.

-Catawba Brewing Co. is set to join Wilmington's growing craft beer scene with a grand opening in April.
-The midtown location will have upward of 30 beers on tap and produce from a 5-barrel system, including their popular White Zombie White Ale and Peanut Butter Jelly Time Raspberry Brown Ale.
-The brewery and kitchen are looking forward to working with local farmers, restaurants, organizations and other breweries to come up with specialty batches that use local and exotic ingredients.
+Catawba Brewing Co. joined Wilmington's growing craft beer scene with a midtown location that has 24 beers on tap, including their popular White Zombie White Ale and Be The Ball Transfusion Sour.
+The kitchen works with local farmers, restaurants and other organizations to come up with specialty entrees that use local and exotic ingredients.
 Delicious food is paired with good craft beer you can enjoy inside, on the dog friendly patio or under the outdoor pergola.

 James Beard Best Chef nominee and former head chef of the award-winning PinPoint Restaurant, Dean Neff, opened the new restaurant Seabird, in historic downtown Wilmington.
 Seabird is a community restaurant that celebrates the seasonality of the Wilmington area's diverse local seafood.
 The restaurant serves high-quality coffee, tea, breakfast and lunch options with the dinner menu highlighting Neff's expertise in farm-to-table cuisine with a focus on seasonal ingredients.

 Asheville-based Hi-Wire Brewing has opened a 7,920 square-foot taproom near downtown Wilmington, including two outdoor beer gardens and an expansive twenty-four tap bar.
 Choose from twenty-one taps of Hi-Wire beers, including year-rounds, seasonals, specialties, sours, and one-offs as well as three wine taps.
 A variety of family-friendly activities including soccer pool, table tennis, shuffleboard, foosball, and other assorted games keep visitors entertained.